Nuxt 3 Hybrid Rendering: Pre-Render Dynamic Routes (SSG)

 Method 1: Pre-Rendering Dynamic Routes Using the Nitro Lifecycle Hook

-This method consists of two steps and hooks into the lifecycle of the Nitro server engine and extends the list of routes to be pre-rendered during the build process (see the discussion on GitHub).
+This method consists of two steps and hooks into the lifecycle of the Nitro server engine and extends the list of routes to be pre-rendered during the build process (documentation).
 First, it is necessary to fetch the available paths of the dynamic routes from an API (here, a Strapi 4 headless CMS).
-Second, the list of paths (the routes) is then added in the nitro:config
+Second, the paths (the routes) are then added in the prerender:routes

 lifecycle hook to instruct Nitro to pre-render them during the build process.